raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 ### A tour of the OS

 The Kit OS is a special version of the Raspberry Pi Desktop OS (Bullseye 32 bit) that contains the same programs and libraries as the Astro Pis aboard the International Space Station.
 It includes everything you need to **develop** and **test** your experiment, and more!
 Making sure that your program runs successfully in this environment is the best way to ensure that your experiment can run on the Astro Pis on the ISS.

 ### Applications

-There are a lot of applications that are installed in the Kit OS - take a moment to explore the start menu in the top-left corner.
+There are a lot of applications that are installed in the Kit OS — take a moment to explore the start menu in the top left-hand corner.
 How many apps can you see?

 ![Screenshot showing the location of the start menu in the top left-hand corner](images/os_22-23_programming-apps.jpg)

 --- task ---
-Familiarise yourself with the KitOS by finding the apps below.
+Familiarise yourself with the Kit OS by finding the apps below.
 --- /task---

 --- collapse ---